8 September 2021

 There is a lesson to be learned: the gods aren’t on anyone’s side more than the other.
 Stop being idiots and start working together for the betterment of humanity.

 Stadtische Galerie im Lenbachhaus is right next door.
 It features 19th and 20th century art.
 The collections are colorful and represent a wide range of artists.
 The “Under the Open Sky” exhibition showcases early works by Wassily Kandinsky and his student/mistress Gabriele Münter.
-Kandinsky left his wife to start a relationship during a summer of painting and then traveled together for a number of years.
+Kandinsky left his wife to start a relationship during a summer of painting and they traveled together for a number of years.
 However, out of this adventure a whole new style and direction for art was born.

 “As to technique, it bears remembering that all we have is a very flawed material, we cannot squirt light onto our pallet but only paint.” – Franz von Lenbach, 1893